MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-data-science-process-scala-walkthrough.md

 ROC on test data = 0.9827381497557599

-Use Python on local pandas data-frames to plot ROC curve.
+Use Python on local Pandas data frames to plot the ROC curve.

 	# QUERY RESULTS